 We end this section with the following physical interpretation of Theorem 5.1.
-First, the existence and uniqueness part in the theorem prove the unique weak solvability of the contact problems considered: the frictionless contact with a rigid foundation covered by a layer of rigid-plastic material of thickness k and the frictional contact with a rigid foundation covered by a layer of rigid-plastic material of thickness $k_n$ .
-Second, the weak solution of the frictionless contact problem with a rigid foundation covered by a layer of rigid-plastic material depends continuously on the density of body forces and surface tractions as well as on the yield limit and the thickness of the layer.
+First, the existence and uniqueness part in the theorem prove the unique weak solvability of the contact problems considered: the frictionless contact with a rigid foundation covered by a layer of rigid-plastic material of thickness k and the frictional contact with a rigid foundation covered by a layer of rigid-plastic material of thickness k_n .
+Second, the weak solution of the frictionless contact problem with a rigid foundation covered by a layer of rigid-plastic material of undation covered by a layer of rigid-plastic material depends continuously on the density of body forces and surface tractions as well as on the yield limit and the thickness of the layer.
 In addition, it can be approached by the solution of the corresponding frictional problem with a small coefficient of friction.